 After consultation with local stakeholders, the City of Bayswater constructed local road modifications to accommodate changed access into Lightning Park from Della Road and Matthews Close with exit via Matthews Close onto Maxwell Street and Cardwell Avenue.

-A further solution to provide egress directly from Lightning Park to Reid Highway is currently in design.
+A further solution to provide a direct exit from Lightning Park to Reid Highway is currently in design and will be constructed in early 2018.
 Please call our Customer Information Centre on 138 138 for more information.

 Why did the alignment change from Drumpellier Drive and Lord Street?

 A strategic road network review confirmed the preferred alignment for NorthLink WA between Reid Highway and Maralla Road, Bullsbrook.
 The review showed that extending Tonkin Highway was preferred over the Lord Street alignment as it:

 - provides a more logical and effective transport network;

 - provides a more direct connection to Tonkin Highway for commuter traffic and freight transport to industrial areas;

 - has less social impact on existing and future residential areas between Ellenbrook and Reid Highway; and